carlynorama/USDServiceProvider/README.md

 # USDServiceProvider

-Initial proof of concept for using OpenUSD Library in a MacOS (Linux, soon) project written in Swift.
+Initial proof of concept for using OpenUSD Library in a MacOS or Linux project written in Swift.

 This Library expects the programmer to have a known-good build of OpenUSD, using one of the following: